Tips For Buying Stock At Physical Car Auctions

 Look out for large numbers of similar or the same makes and models; these vehicles may be ex-fleet vehicles.
 Try to discover what type of fleet user owns the vehicles because some fleet owners will care for their fleets better than others and some industries have a reputation for poor driving habits.
 For example, there are differences between mobility, taxi and courier vehicle drivers.

-During Bidding
+During Bidding At Car Auctions

 Listen Attentively To The Auctioneer During Bidding